vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   the container.

   The container has to be stopped for this command to be allowed.

+    `--via` *network*
+      Route via network, required.
+Can be used once for IPv4 and once for IPv6, depending what addresses you want to be able to route.

+    `--hwaddr` *addr*
+      Set a custom MAC address.
+Every **x** in the address is replaced by a random value.
+By default, the address is dynamically allocated.

 `ct netif del` *id* *name*
   Remove interface *name* from container *id*.